Ryanseb/Ryanseb/README.md

 <br />

-Hi, i'm Ryan Sebastian, a self taught front end developer.
-Currently studying in Year 10.
+Hi, i'm Ryan Sebastian, a student who is passionate about computers.
+Working on my github profile :)

 **languages and tools:**